Abhay2810/Programs/.stackedit-trash/abhayprograms.c.md

    return 0;
 }
 ```
-## 18 To find whether no is positu
+## 18 To find whether no is positive,negative or zero
 ```
 #include<stdio.h>
 void main()